 This vibrant Red Pepper Coulis sauce is remarkably easy to make and is an excellent partner for seafood, steak, chicken or even eggs.
-An easy go-to sauce that’ll elevate your next meal.
-Let’s take a look.
+Using Pernod liqueur elevates this sauce to restaurant quality.

-This red pepper coulis recipe is one of the first sauces (and there were many) that we learned to make in Culinary School.
-A lead-up to the onslaught of the classic 5 Mother Sauces and their variants.
+In this post you’ll learn how to roast, blend, and prepare a vibrant, versatile coulis better than any recipe online.
+Why better?
+This red pepper coulis recipe is a recipe from Culinary School.
+And one of the first sauces (and there were many) that we learned to make, a lead-up to the onslaught of the classic 5 Mother Sauces and their variants.

-A snappy and easy little sauce, the first time we made it we served it swirled on a plate with seared scallops.
+- Roasted Red Pepper Coulis is snappy easy little sauce, the first time we made it we served it swirled on a plate with seared scallops.
 They make a great flavor partnership, I’ve served it that way since.

-Thinking outside the box, Red Pepper Coulis can go with about anything, and is especially fun drizzled over poached eggs served with rustic toast.
-And it can be served as a sauce for roasted pork loin.
+- Thinking outside the box, Red Pepper Coulis can go with about anything, and a vegetable coulis is especially fun drizzled over poached eggs served with rustic toast.
+And this roasted pepper sauce can be served as a sauce for roasted pork loin.

 Ingredients You’ll Need

 - Roasted Red Bell Pepper.
-Either roast your own red bell peppers, or easier yet, purchase them in a jar or from the olive bar at your super market.
-I used a 16-ounce jar, drained.
+Either roast your own red bell peppers, or easier yet, purchase them from the olive bar at your super market.

 - Pernod: Pernod is an important ingredient to the overall flavor of red pepper coulis.
 Pernod is an anise flavored liqueur from France.
 It has a strong black licorice flavor with fennel, coriander and mint.
 There really isn’t a good substitute, so please take the time to purchase a bottle.